This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 © Pixabay

-Eat your heart out in 2023 at Dubai Food Festival and no, you wouldn’t have to wait for one fateful day to wolf down all your favourites – the city-wide festival gives you one week to revel in the food extravaganza!
+Get ready to plan an elaborate food-based itinerary for 2024 at the Dubai Food Festival.
+And no, you wouldn’t have to wait for one fateful day to wolf down all your favorites – the city-wide festival gives you one week to revel in the food extravaganza!

 Where will the festival be held?

 It is that time of the year when the whole city of Dubai smells and tastes finger-licking-good food.
-From local Emirati cuisine in and around the bustling souks to your favourite contemporary flavours from faraway lands brought to the multi-stored malls and restaurants in the city, there’s food in every nook and cranny.
+From local Emirati cuisine in and around the bustling souks to your favorite contemporary flavors from faraway lands brought to the multi-stored malls and restaurants in the city, there’s food in every nook and cranny.

 There may be more popular crowd-pullers in every corner of the city next year, but seaside treats of Jumeirah Beach, high-end restaurants scarred across the city like those at Burj Al Arab, and hidden culinary gems like downtown Bur Dubai have always stolen everyone’s attention.